CDCgov/cfa-immunization-uptake-projection/docs/model_details.md

 # Overview

 This is a summary of the model structures used to capture and forecast vaccine uptake.
-There are currently three model structures: autoregressive, Hill, and hypertabastic.
+There are currently two model structures: an autoregressive and a Hill function.
 Each model proposes a latent true uptake curve, which is subject to observation error.
 Each model also uses a hierarchical structure, in which parameters governing the latent true uptake curve for each group (defined by geography, age, and/or race) are drawn from a shared distribution representing a single season.
 The parameters governing that shared distribution are themselves drawn from a parent shared distribution across seasons.

 # Notation